FinlayMac/Unity-Simple-Controller-Vibration/README.md

 ### Example Implementation

-This script would be attached to a UI button and an On Click event would call the method Activate()
- - This example is only to show how to get started.
+This example is only to show how to get started and I would recommend something cleaner.

- - If you have not downloaded the [Samples](#samples-optional), you will need to [create vibration parts](#creating-vibration-assets) and then [the sequence](#testing-vibration-sequences)
+ - Create a new C# Script ActivateVibration and attach to a UI button.
  ```csharp
 using UnityEngine;
 using ControllerVibration;